What Are The Different Valves For Plumbing Supply?

 Gate valve specifications

-Gate valves make a good seal, but they shouldn’t be used to change how much flow goes through them.
-Instead, they should either be open or closed.
+Gate valves make a good seal, but they shouldn’t be used to change the amount of flow through them.
+Instead, they should be either open or closed.
 Gate valves may not be solid, and corrosion can cause them to get stuck in either the open or closed position.

 Globe Valve

-Globe valves are used to stop the flow of water or slow it down.
-They have a stopper moved up and down by a wheel or knob on a shaft.
+Globe valves are used to stop or slow the flow of water.
+They have a stopper that moves up and down by a wheel or knob on a shaft.
 The flow stops when the plug seals into a baffle.

 Specification